fleschutz/Math/README.md

   │  ├📄print.hpp - with a simple print to console interface │  ├📄Sun.hpp - with physical characteristics of the Sun
   │  ├📄tests.hpp - with unit tests for basic tests
-  │  ├📄types.hpp - the basic SI types
+  │  ├📄units.hpp - the SI units
   ├📄CMakeLists.txt - the Makefile for cmake
   ├📄LICENSE - the CC0 license
   ├📄README.md - this README